 "I wish I had known that very frequent feeding is normal!
-That feeding almost constantly (or that's how it feels) for the first few weeks is normal, it doesn't mean baby isn't getting enough milk."
+That feeding almost constantly (or that's how it feels) is normal, it doesn't mean baby isn't getting enough milk."

 Frequent Feeding is normal